jondhill333/ProjectManagementTool/README.md

 ## Overview

 This is a student project to improve my skills with React, Next JS and Typescript as well as work with Test Driven Development.
-I chose this type of app as it will also improve my back-end skills and experience and offers a good set range of skills to be shown.
+I chose this type of app as it will also improve my back-end skills and experience and offers a good range of skills to be shown.

 A project is created and tasks are created within this project.
 An epic (name subject to change) can be created to group a specific set of tasks within the project.